-- 219 The participants of the German outreach event on 2 and 20 November 2020 agreed with the proposed simplifications relating to the post-tax cash flows and discount rate. - 220 The majority of the respondents to the survey state that permitting post-tax discount rates and cash flows will reduce the complexity of the impairment test.
-Many of the respondents also believe that it will also reduce the cost.
-The majority of the respondents also believed that the proposed change would not trigger a risk of impairment losses going undetected due to double counting of tax cash flow in the estimation of the value in use.
-One preparer stated during an interview that their current software can cope with both pre-tax and post-tax numbers. - 221 The preparers during the API meeting on 19 October 2020 supported the use of posttax inputs as these are more readily available.
+- 219 The participants of the German outreach event on 2 and 20 November 2020 agreed with the proposed simplifications relating to the post-tax cash flows and discount rate. - 147220 The majority of the respondents to the survey state that permitting post-tax discount rates and cash flows will reduce the complexity of the impairment test.
+MostMany of the respondents also believe that it will also reduce the cost, however the expected reduction is insignificant.
+In general, the .
+The majority of the respondents didalso believed that the proposed change would not need any further guidancetrigger a risk of impairment losses going undetected due to avoid double counting of tax cash flows and did not identify other issues or risks fromflow in the estimation of the value in use of post-tax inputs.
+One preparer stated during an interview that their current software can cope with both pre-tax and post-tax numbers. - The preparers during the API meeting on 19 October 2020 supported the use 148221 of post-tax inputs as these are more readily available.
+One preparer noted that auditors already allow the application of adjusted post-tax cash flows and discount rates.
 During an interview, one of these preparers added that the nominal tax rate needs to be used when post-tax cash flows are applied to avoid the use of a zero rate when previous losses are applicable.
 The preparers that are interviewed agreed that it would simplify the impairment test.
 One of them mentioned that it would increase the relevance as these items are already factored into the price agreed when acquiring a business.
 It would also contribute to reduce the gap between trading multiples and the results from the impairment test.
 One preparer noted that auditors already allow the application of adjusted post-tax cash flows and discount rates.
 A panellist (preparer) during the webinar on 9 November 2020, had concerns on the complexity regardless of pre- or post-tax information is used due to the use of nominal values instead of fair values.
-The panellist suggested that this point should be discussed when IAS 12 is reviewed. - 222 One user at the API meeting on 19 October 2020 also supported the proposal to allow post-tax figures as preparers conduct post-tax evaluation.
+The panellist suggested that this point should be discussed when IAS 12 is reviewed. - 149222 One user at the API meeting on 19 October 2020 also supported the proposal to allow post-tax figures as preparers conduct post-tax evaluation.
 Furthermore, both pre-tax and post-tax are expected to have the same outcome since the implied tax-rate is derived by considering the post-tax outcome.
 The user explains that post-tax figures will not lead to under-recognition of impairments because companies already estimated their tax rates which would be applicable to their cash flows in the following years.